sebasquirarte/Healthcare-Data-Analysis/README.md

 # Data

 Healthcare data was originally created with [Synthea™](https://synthetichealth.github.io/synthea/), an open-source, synthetic patient generator that models realistic medical history of synthetic patients.
-Text files were downloaded from [Data Wizardry](https://datawizardry.academy/sql-basics-healthcare/) and this guided projet is based on their YouTube video: ["SQL Basics with Healthcare Data"](https://www.youtube.com/watch?v=ef4CAu-OwvM).
+This projet is based on the YouTube video: ["SQL Basics with Healthcare Data"](https://www.youtube.com/watch?v=ef4CAu-OwvM) by [Data Wizardry](https://www.youtube.com/@DataWizardry) and the text files used to load the data were downloaded from their [website](https://datawizardry.academy/sql-basics-healthcare/).

-The tables that will be created from the text files using SQL are as follows:
+The tables that were created from the text files using SQL are as follows:

 ### Conditions
 _Medical diagnosis of patients registered at hospital, includes code and description, among others. **156,945 rows**._